Updated August 2, 2023.

 8. Treat cuts and stings promptly.

 Ever heard that the best way to treat a jellyfish sting is to pee on it?
 Don’t!
 It can actually make things worse.
 The myth came from the idea that urine helps counteract the pH of the venom, but urine doesn’t have the proper levels.
 What might work instead?
-Vinegar.
-Consider keeping a bottle in your first aid kit for trips to the beach.
-If you get stung, first get out of the water and rinse the wound with fresh water.
-Then apply vinegar or hot water — pour it on or use a towel — and if you’re feeling brave, attempt to remove stingers using tweezers.
+Warm water and vinegar.
+Consider keeping a bottle of vinegar in your first aid kit for trips to the beach.
+If you get stung, first rinse with sea water.
+Then soak the area in hot water until the pain improves.
+Be careful that the water is not scalding hot - it should be 110 to 113 degrees fahrenheit (43 to 45 degrees celsius).
+Rinse with vinegar for 15 minutes.
+Seek urgent in-person medical attention for severe pain, hives, difficulty breathing, vomiting, or stings on the eyes or mouth.

-To treat a scrape, get out of the water, clean the area well with fresh H2O, pat it dry, and put a waterproof bandage on it.
+To treat a scrape, get out of the water, clean the area well with soap and fresh water, pat it dry, and put a waterproof bandage on it.
 If blood was drawn, keep an eye on the area for the next few days for signs of redness or swelling.

 Still have questions?
 Make an appointment today.